ejwmoreau/desktop/README.md

 ## How To Add Content From Other Repos

-Add an ansible role or tasks to include:
+Add an Ansible role or tasks to include:
 * Cloning the repo
 * Linking the repo contents in the relevant destination